 wp_blogs table must also be replaced.
 See the next section for the exact command.

 Updating a network table (

 wp search-replace oldstring newstring wp_blogs --all-tables --dry-run

---url), this will not work because you’ll be restricted to
+--url), this will not work because it will be restricted to

 Using a wildcard to get all